Akram-Hafaiedh/CalendarV1/README.md

 ## TODO For V2

+-Do the same project with react components
+-Add a screen with diffrent months
+-Add a screen with diffrent years
+-Add Dark mode Toggle
--Add tasks As a stacked list just to the side
--Add diffrent types of tasks : personal, professional ..
+-Add tasks As a stacked list just to the side (MEAN-MERN) -Add diffrent types of tasks : personal, professional ..
+(MEAN-MERN)